Fsociety1101/PortScanner/README.md

 cd PortScanner /
-python setup.py /
+python3 setup.py /
-python PortScanner /
+python3 PortScanner /
-Put you ip address /
+Put the ip address you want to scan  /